 Contributor, not author

 As collaborations become interdisciplinary and author lists grow longer, who did what becomes even less discernible to readers.
 "If scientists want to convey this information by the way their names are ordered, the method is similar to sending smoke signals, in code, on a dark, windy night," Rennie says.
-An unpublished 1995 survey conducted by the American Association for the Advancement of Science -- the publisher of Science and Science Careers -- found that even editors of clinical journals couldn't agree on the meaning of author order.
+An unpublished 1995 survey conducted by AAAS—the publisher of Science and Science Careers—found that even editors of clinical journals couldn't agree on the meaning of author order.
 In a culture that requires precise communication, the traditional means of communicating author's contributions is "scarcely scientific," Rennie says.

 So in 1996, Rennie proposed a solution: Each manuscript should contain a clear description of each author's contribution.
 The team should identify a leader to reassure readers and editors that someone is accountable.
 Because they describe their roles in print for all to see, the authors can't change their stories later.
 Top medical journals such as JAMA, The Lancet, British Medical Journal, and Radiology adopted Rennie's proposal.